 Two years later, when I met him to learn free diving, we started on the shore.
 My teacher led me through breathing exercises, meditation, and mental imagery.
 I remember him asking me if I did yoga.
 At that time, I didn’t.
 He said, “Yoga will help you be a better free diver.”

 He went on by saying freediving aims to slow the heart rate, rid the body of tension, master breath-control, and stop the mind from over-thinking by bringing us fully into the present.
-Mental preparation and breath work is necessary, he said, to prepare the mind and body for intense underwater pressure.
+Mental preparation mechanical bull for sale and breath work is necessary, he said, to prepare the mind and body for intense underwater pressure.
 After I started yoga, I saw the parallels.

 But I was eager to get in the water and start diving.
 I didn’t want to sit on shore talking and meditating.
 Today, I realize this mental preparation, like setting my intention and grounding for yoga, is perhaps the most important part.